Geology of Hampshire: Chalk Downs

 In the centre and north of the county the substrate is the chalk of the Hampshire Downs and the South Downs.
 These are high hills with steep slopes where they border the clays to the south.
 The downland supports a calcareous grassland habitat, important for wild flowers and insects, as well as arable agriculture.
 The hills dip steeply forming a scarp onto the Kennet valley to the north, and dip gently to the south.
 The highest point in the county is Pilot Hill, which reaches the height of 286m/938 ft.
 The rivers Test and Itchen flow from the downland through green valleys, both supporting trout and other wildlife.

-A series of east-west trending folds in the chalk to the north of the Hampshire Basin is controlled by faults in the underlying Jurassic strata.
-From south to north these are the Winchester-East Meon Anticline, the Winchester-King's Somborne Syncline/Alderbury - Mottisfont Syncline, the Stockbridge Anticline and the Micheldever Syncline.
-The Winchester-East Meon Anticline in particular gives rise to many hills including Yew Hill, Compton Down, Oliver's Battery, Magdalen (Morn) Hill, Chilcomb Down, Cheesefoot Head, Telegraph Hill, Deacon Hill, Twyford Down, St. Catherine's Hill, Beacon Hill, Old Winchester Hill and Henwood Down.
+A series of east–west trending folds in the chalk to the north of the Hampshire Basin is controlled by the faults in the underlying strata.
+From south to north these are the Winchester-East Meon Anticline, the Winchester-King's Somborne Syncline/Alderbury–Mottisfont Syncline, the Stockbridge Anticline and the Micheldever Syncline.
+The Winchester–East Meon Anticline in particular gives rise to many hills including Yew Hill, Compton Down, Oliver's Battery, Magdalen (Morn) Hill, Chilcomb Down, Cheesefoot Head, Telegraph Hill, Deacon Hill, Twyford Down, St Catherine's Hill, Beacon Hill, Old Winchester Hill and Henwood Down.

-Around the chalk margins to the north are the Pewsey-Kingsclere Anticline and to the south the Dean Hill Anticline, Portsdown Anticline, Forest of Bere Syncline and Chichester Syncline.
+Around the chalk margins to the north are the Pewsey–Kingsclere Anticline and to the south the Dean Hill Anticline, Portsdown Anticline, Forest of Bere Syncline and Chichester Syncline.

-Further north, beyond the downs, the landscape is again lowland clay and gravel heathland, though the north is generally greener and more diverse than the south.
+Further north, beyond the downs, the landscape is again lowland clay and gravel heathland, though the north (where the chalk is at or close to the surface) is generally greener and more diverse than the south.